alxli/algorithm-anthology/README.md

 The primary purpose of this project is not to better your understanding of algorithms.
 To take advantage of this anthology, you must have prior understanding of the algorithms in question.
 In each source code file, you will find brief descriptions and simple examples to clarify how the functions and classes should be used (not so much how they work).
 This is why if you actually want to learn algorithms, you are better off researching the idea and trying to implement it independently.
 Directly using the code found here should be considered a last resort during the pressures of an actual contest.

 All information from the comments (descriptions, complexities, etc.) come from Wikipedia and other online sources.
 Some programs here are direct implementations of pseudocode found online, while others are adaptated and translated from informatics books and journals.
 If references for a program are not listed in its comments, you may assume that I have written them from scratch.
 You are free to use, modify, and distribute these programs in accordance to the license, but please first examine any corresponding references of each program for more details on usage and authorship.
-Cheers and hope you enjoy!

 Cheers and hope you enjoy!